recallrai/sdk-python/README.md

 - **SessionNotFoundError**: Raised when attempting to access a non-existent session.
 - **InvalidSessionStateError**: Occurs when performing an operation that's not valid for the current session state (e.g., adding a message to a processed session).

+### Merge Conflict-Related Errors

+- **MergeConflictError**: Base class for merge conflict-related exceptions.
+- **MergeConflictNotFoundError**: Raised when attempting to access a merge conflict that doesn't exist.
+- **MergeConflictAlreadyResolvedError**: Occurs when trying to resolve a merge conflict that has already been processed.

 ### Input Validation Errors

 - **ValidationError**: Raised when provided data doesn't meet the required format or constraints.